-We are very excited to be able to go to Sneedville this summer, although it will be with some restrictions due to ongoing COVID-19 concerns.
+We were very excited to be able to go to Sneedville this summer, although it was with some restrictions due to ongoing COVID-19 concerns.

-This will be the 28th year that our church has been going to Sneedville.
+This was the 29th year that our church has been going to Sneedville.
 The owner of Camp Jubilee where we have been so fortunate to stay all this time has suffered a stroke.
-As we pray for his recovery, he has not been able to use his right side and therefore, the camp is in need of our assistance.
-Our Construction Team will be stationed at the camp this summer to help with repairs and cleanup of the camp.
-This will also help us limit community COVID exposure.
+As we pray for his recovery, he has not been able to use his right side and therefore, the camp was in need of our assistance.
+Our Construction Team was stationed at the camp this summer to help with repairs and cleanup of the camp.
+This also helped us limit community COVID exposure.

 Members of our team visited the Hancock Manor Nursing Home in December, where we were able to deliver gifts to each of the residents along with sharing a meal with them.
-We will continue our relationship with the Nursing Home this summer as this will be one of our ministry areas.
+We continued our relationship with the Nursing Home this summer asone of our ministry areas.
 The nursing home residents and staff are 98% vaccinated.

 Our Ladies Group has a strong relationship with us.
-We will meet with the ladies this summer during the week.
-In order to reduce COVID risk, these sessions will be held outdoors.
+We met with the ladies this summer during the week.

 Backyard Bible (vacation Bible camp for children) is one area of ministry that those on the trip along with the children in the community find so very rewarding.
-The Health Department in Sneedville has asked us not to have Backyard Bible this summer due to health and safety issues for all of those involved.
-What we will be doing for the children is to put together boxes of activities, games and hygiene items that will be delivered to their homes when we are there.
+The Health Department in Sneedville asked us not to have Backyard Bible this summer due to health and safety issues for all of those involved.
+We put together boxes of activities, games and hygiene items that were delivered to their homes when we were there.
 There will also be an online component during the week for those children who have internet access.